CprimeLearningLabs/terraform-azure-intro/labs/lab-3.5-Key_Vault/lab3.5-secure_password.md

 ### Add Data Sources

-Access to the key vault we will create shortly requires an access policy allowing your user to read and write secrets in the vault.
+Access to the key vault we will create shortly requires an access policy allowing your user to write and read secrets in the vault.
 The access policy will require a couple bits of information about your user that we will need to read from data sources.

-The data sources we will use require a new provider "azuread".
+One of the data sources we will use requires a new provider "azuread".
 Open "main.tf" and add "azuread" to the required_providers sub-block and as a new provider block:
 ```
 terraform {
   required_providers {